 Participating in the BRIDGE programme will provide you with training and education in the translational field, and a clear career path within translational research.
 Especially for medical doctors, participation in the programme provides a gateway to a career within research.

-- MSc candidate with a PhD should come from relevant disciplines such as veterinary science, biology, biochemistry, molecular biology, bioinformatics, pharmacy, dentistry and medical engineering.
+- MSc candidate with a PhD should come from relevant disciplines such as veterinary science, biology, biochemistry, molecular biology, bioinformatics, pharmacy, dentistry and medical engineering

-Due to Danish legislation, you are not able to apply for the programme if you have been employed in a postdoctoral position for more than two years at the University of Copenhagen prior to the commencement of the fellowship.
+Due to Danish legislation, you are not eligible to apply for the BRIDGE programme if you have been employed in a postdoctoral position for more than two years at the University of Copenhagen prior to the commencement of the fellowship.